red-gold/causality/packages/causality-datasets/DESCRIPTION.md

 ## causal-net.datasets
 This package provides:

-### causalNetDataSource
+### CausalNetDataSource

-- This CausalNetDataSource class provides standard implementation for pipeline Source.
+This class is a standard implementation for pipeline Source which can be accessed via **causalNetDataSource** instance.

 [EXAMPLE ./examples/causalNetDataSource.js]

 ### DatasetMixins

-- This DataSourceMixins class provides DataSourceReader attibute, source reading methods for pipeline and getting Source in pipelineConfig
+This mixin class provides attibutea: **DataSourceReader** , methods: **reading** and handle Source setting in pipelineConfig

 [EXAMPLE ./examples/dataset.mixins.babel.js]